ElenaGinkova/BankingSystem/README.md

-A course project Banking System.
+Object Oriented project course project Banking System.

 It is dedicated to simulate banking operations and relations.